GWFrank/NASA-2021/HW4/answersheet.md

 > https://lin0204.blogspot.com/2017/01/blog-post_30.html
 > https://docs.netgate.com/pfsense/en/latest/firewall/fundamentals.html#stateful-filtering

 The firewall in pfsense is a *stateful firewall*.
 A stateful firewall will keep track of traffics going through, and allow expected respond packets that are not directly allowed in rules.
-For example, if I send a TCP request to a website, the firewall will expect a response packet for that request.
+For example, if I send a TCP request to a website, the firewall will allow the respond packet from that website.

 ---